 Do you get “green-eyed” when you view the perfectly cut stripes on a soccer field or ballpark?
-If alternating lines, checkerboards and diamond patterns would convert your lawn into a personal field of dreams, you can — with extra work — cut the same patterns in your own home turf.
+If alternating lines, checkerboards, and diamond patterns would convert your lawn into a personal field of dreams, here’s how to add stripes to your lawn like a pro.

 How Lawn Striping Works

 Simply put, lawn striping is bending grass blades in opposite directions and having the light reflect off the opposite sides of the blades.